sptachu/activo/README.md

 ## Credits

-This is a group project, full credit also goes to my colleague Stanisław Ptaszyński (https://github.com/sptachu).
+This is a group project, full credit also goes to my colleague Igor Walasek (https://github.com/igorw33).